 People who have faecal incontinence or bowel leakage may be helped by doing some specific exercises for the sphincter and pelvic floor muscles.
 These exercises could help improve the strength of the sphincter and pelvic floor muscles and improve bowel control.
 Talk to your healthcare professional before doing these exercises to see whether they could help you.

-Pelvic Floor Muscle Exercises can help both men and women gain more control over bowel movements.
+Pelvic Floor Exercises (also known as kegel exercises) can help both men and women gain more control over bowel movements.
 These exercises are also used for men and women with bladder control problems.

 The pelvic floor muscles are layers of muscle stretched like a hammock from the pubic bone at the front to the bottom of the backbone (coccyx).
 In men there are two openings through the pelvic floor – the anus (back passage) and the urethra (bladder outlet).
 In women there are three openings through the pelvic floor, the anus (back passage), the vagina (birth canal) and the urethra (bladder outlet).
 The pelvic floor muscles support all these openings, but if they are weakened or not in good condition they cannot support the openings effectively.
 When a muscle is not exercised it will weaken through lack of use.
 The pelvic floor muscles are no exception.